 Bad breath, medically known as halitosis, is a condition that even healthy children can sometimes experience.
 If you've noticed that your little one's breath is not so pleasant, there is hope.
-When it comes to bad breath in children, most of the time improper oral hygiene is often the culprit.
+When it comes to bad breath in children, improper oral hygiene is often the culprit.
 Learn the nine causes of bad breath to figure out what to do next.

-There are a number of factors that could contribute to bad breath.
-Here are some of the most common causes:
+Several factors could contribute to bad breath.
+Here are several of the most common causes:

 - Dry mouth.
 Saliva helps to cleanse the mouth.
-When your child's mouth is producing less saliva than normal, xerostomia may occur, which contributes to bad breath.
+When your child's mouth produces less saliva than usual, xerostomia — dry mouth — may occur, contributing to bad breath.

 - Mouth breathing.
-When a child breathes through his mouth (due to a stuffy nose or as a sleep habit), it prevents saliva from washing away bacteria, which promotes bad breath.
+When a child breathes through their mouth (due to a stuffy nose or as a sleep habit), it prevents saliva from washing away bacteria, leading to bad breath.

 - A foreign object.
-Sometimes a baby or toddler will place a foreign object (tiny toys, food particles, etc.) in his or her nose.
+Sometimes a baby or toddler will place a foreign item (tiny toys, food, etc.) in their nose.
 A foreign object lodged in the nose can cause bad breath in children.

 - Certain foods.
-If your child consumes foods that have a strong odor, like garlic, onions or specific spices, it can impact the freshness of his breath.
+If your child consumes foods with a strong odor, like garlic, onions, or specific spices, it can impact the breath.

 - Medications.
 Sometimes, the way medication breaks down in the body can lead to bad breath.
 This process releases chemicals that may result in bad breath.

 - An illness or condition.
-If your child is suffering from allergies, a sinus infection, tonsillitis or another condition, bad breath can occur.
+Allergies, a sinus infection, tonsillitis, or another condition can cause bad breath too.

-- Have your child brush twice a day with an ADA accepted fluoride toothpaste to promote fresh breath.
+- Have your child brush twice a day with a pea-sized amount of ADA-accepted fluoride toothpaste to promote fresh breath.
 Always remember to supervise young children so they do not swallow the toothpaste.

-- When your child brushes his teeth, make sure he also cleans his tongue, as bacteria can collect and grow on the tongue.
+- When your child brushes their teeth, make sure they also clean their tongue, as bacteria can collect and grow on the tongue.

-- Remember to get a new toothbrush every few months, because dull bristles cannot effectively remove plaque and debris from the teeth.
+- Replace your child's toothbrush every few months because worn bristles cannot effectively remove plaque and debris from the teeth.

 - Avoid halitosis and other oral health concerns by scheduling regular checkups and professional cleanings with a dentist.

 Most of the time, your child's bad breath will go away once you implement better oral hygiene.
 However, some children may experience chronic bad breath.
-If a dentist determines that your child's mouth is healthy, you may be referred to a primary care physician for additional tests to diagnose the underlying cause of the halitosis.
+If their dentist eliminates oral issues, you may be referred to a primary care physician for additional tests to diagnose the underlying cause of halitosis.

 Many of these causes of bad breath are temporary.
-Regardless of the cause of bad breath, teaching children how to form good dental care habits at an early age can be vital in terms of their oral health as adults.
+Regardless of the cause of bad breath, teaching children how to form good dental care habits at an early age is vital for their oral health and overall health.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.